 As the country shifted to remote care, telehealth became a lifeline for millions of Medicare members.
 It let people get care without the risks associated with in-person visits, especially for high-risk populations.
-It also really helped out in rural reals that have weak networks for behavioral health, psychiatric and other critical care.
+It also really helped out in rural areas that have weak networks for behavioral health, psychiatric and other critical care.

-However, now that the public health emergency is over – the benefits of telehealth for Medicare members are also expiring at the end of 2024 (telehealth was temporarily extended when the PH emergency ended).
+Now that the public health emergency is over – the benefits of telehealth for Medicare members are also expiring at the end of 2024 (telehealth was temporarily extended when the PH emergency ended).

 The question before congress isn’t just whether telehealth should remain a part of Medicare – but how it can be structured to improve care and ensure long-term sustainability.